brando90/brandomiranda/index.md

 Computer Science Excellence Saburo Muroga Endowed Fellow, Stanford School of Engineering fellowship, and is currently an EDGE Scholar at Stanford University.
 Miranda is more than a researcher: he is an innovator, a communicator, and deeply passionate about the future.
-Therefore, he worked as a Machine Learning advisor at [Morph Labs](https://morph.so/blog/the-personal-ai-proof-engineer/) --  where he was a key contributor to developing the [Morph Prover,](https://huggingface.co/morph-labs/morph-prover-v0-7b) a frontier model for mathematics and verified code in [Lean 4](https://leanprover-community.github.io/), and [Moogle.ai,](https://www.moogle.ai/) a search engine for mathematical theorems in Lean 4.
+Therefore, he collaborated and worked as a Machine Learning advisor at the AI start up [Morph Labs](https://morph.so/blog/the-personal-ai-proof-engineer/).
+He was a key contributor to the [Morph Prover,](https://huggingface.co/morph-labs/morph-prover-v0-7b) a frontier model for mathematics and verified code in [Lean 4](https://leanprover-community.github.io/), and [Moogle.ai,](https://www.moogle.ai/) a search engine for verified code in Lean 4.
 Aligned with his passion for innovation and start ups, he has also advised [Wise](https://wise-sales.com/about/), a Stanford based startup focused on transforming sales performance with AI.

 <!-- https://www.forbes.com.mx/la-revolucion-digital-en-america-latina-desbloqueando-el-potencial-de-la-region/ -->